 Oral or injected medications

-If you have severe psoriasis or it's resistant to other types of treatment, your doctor may prescribe oral or injected drugs.
-This is known as systemic treatment.
-Because of severe side effects, some of these medications are used for only brief periods and may be alternated with other forms of treatment.
+If you have moderate to severe psoriasis or other treatments haven't worked, your doctor may prescribe oral or injected (systemic) drugs.
+Because of the potential for severe side effects, some of these medications are used for only brief periods and might be alternated with other treatments.

-Although doctors choose treatments based on the type and severity of psoriasis and the areas of skin affected, the traditional approach is to start with the mildest treatments — topical creams and ultraviolet light therapy (phototherapy) — in those patients with typical skin lesions (plaques) and then progress to stronger ones only if necessary.
-Patients with pustular or erythrodermic psoriasis or associated arthritis usually need systemic therapy from the beginning of treatment.
+Although doctors choose treatments based on the type and severity of psoriasis and the areas of skin affected, the traditional approach is to start with the mildest treatments — topical creams and ultraviolet light therapy (phototherapy) — in people with typical skin lesions (plaques) and then progress to stronger ones only if necessary.
+People with pustular or erythrodermic psoriasis or associated arthritis usually need systemic therapy from the beginning of treatment.
 The goal is to find the most effective way to slow cell turnover with the fewest possible side effects.

 A number of alternative therapies claim to ease the symptoms of psoriasis, including special diets, creams, dietary supplements and herbs.
 None have definitively been proved effective.
-But some alternative therapies are deemed generally safe, and they may be helpful to some people in reducing signs and symptoms, such as itching and scaling.
-These treatments would be most appropriate for those with milder, plaque disease and not for those with pustules, erythroderma or arthritis.
+But some alternative therapies are deemed generally safe and might reduce itching and scaling in people with mild to moderate psoriasis.
+Other alternative therapies are useful in avoiding triggers, such as stress.

 If you're considering dietary supplements or other alternative therapy to ease the symptoms of psoriasis, consult your doctor.
 He or she can help you weigh the pros and cons of specific alternative therapies.